edsonmartins/archbase-cli/README.md

 ## Generators Reference

 ### DomainGenerator
-Generate TypeScript DTOs and enums from Java classes or field specifications.
+Generate TypeScript DTOs and enums from Java classes or field specifications with intelligent type mapping.

 **From Java Classes:**
 ```bash